-For the first time in forty years wolves were on view at Dublin Zoo in 1985.
+For the first time in forty years wolves are on view at Dublin Zoo.

 RTÉ News reports on the four month old Timber Wolves, two males and two females, who will not be fully grown for at least a year.
 The new arrivals to the zoo will not produce their own litters for at least a couple of years.
 Any pups that are born will be sent to the English Wildlife Park who donated the pack to Dublin Zoo.

 Wolves at Dublin Zoo (1985)